PowerLesha/internship/README.md

-This repository was created with React for an intership.
+This repository is built with React for an internship.

 See my "Hello World" ;)